Information for Australia Award Scholarship students

 For information on what you can and can't bring into Australia please refer to the Australian Customs and Border Protection Service website.

 We recommend you arrive at least one week prior to commencement of your Introductory Academic Program (IAP).
-This will allow you some time to arrange practical matters eg: opening your bank account; looking for long-term accommodation and familiarising yourself with the university and city surrounds.
+This will allow you some time to arrange practical matters eg: opening your Student Smart Access bank account; looking for long-term accommodation and familiarising yourself with the university and city surrounds.
 The contribution to living expenses (CLE or stipend) commences on your date of arrival in Australia, which must be no earlier than 14 days before commencement of your Introductory Academic Program.

 Can I arrive on weekends or Public Holidays